LowellInstruments/ddh_new/docs/source/sw-developing.rst

 The `'macs'` variable is the one containing the loggers that are going to be queried, and downloaded.
 This `'scan_loggers'` function already filtered the loggers already done recently.
 For the sake of clarity, in this snippet we have omitted some variables collection.
-For example, the variable `'h'` corresponds to the HCI interface explained in the DDH configuration section: :ref:`sw-configuring`
+For example, the variable `'h'` corresponds to the HCI interface explained in the DDH configuration section: :ref:`sw-configuring`.